-The legislation which transferred private drains and sewers into water company ownership also included private pumping stations, but the timing of the transfer is different.
-Where private pumping stations meet the same criteria as sewers for transfer (i.e. serve more than one property), they'll transfer to us on or before 1 October 2016.
+The legislation which transferred private drains and sewers into water company ownership also included private pumping stations which transferred to us on or before 1 October 2016.

-We may adopt individual private pumping stations on a case by case basis before October 2016.
-We're are not obliged to adopt pumping stations which only serve a single property as these will remain in private ownership.
+We are not obliged to adopt pumping stations which only serve a single property as these will remain in private ownership.